 Regardless of whether you think you may end up as the person paying or the person receiving alimony, you should know something about Nebraska alimony before you make decisions about your case.

 The spousal support conversation is an important talk to have with an attorney who is experienced in Nebraska family law.
-This article and infographic will give you some basics that will help you have a more productive conversation with that attorney.
+This article will give you some basics that will help you have a more productive conversation with that attorney.

 In our many years practicing Nebraska family law at Hightower Reff Law in Omaha, we have learned that the more information clients have, the more clear and confident they are about their case, and the decisions they make.